BabylonJS/Documentation/content/How_To/audio/Playing_sounds_and_music.md

 Calling the `attachToMesh()` function on a sound will transform it automatically into a spatial 3D sound.
 Using the above code, you’ll fall into default Babylon.js values: a `linear` attenuation with a `maxDistance` of 100 and a panning model of type `HRTF`.

-Put your headphones on and launch this sample in our playground: <Playground id="#EDVU95" title="Sound Attached to a Mesh" description="A simple example of attaching sound to a mesh." image=""/>
+Put your headphones on and launch this sample in our playground: <Playground id="#EDVU95" title="Sound Attached to a Mesh" description="A simple example of attaching sound to a mesh."/>

 ## Setting a position as the audio listener